jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 ## Pictures of us

-We also don't want our customers to only connect with our support folks - there are a lot of people who put their time and passion into building it, and we want our customers to get to know them as well.
+We also don't want our customers to only connect with our support folks - there are a lot of people who put their time and passion into building our product, and we want our customers to get to know them as well.

 Our onboarding and support videos show off the faces from all around the